Tsavo East National Park: Drought

-Prolonged drought is putting pressure on national parks, leading to drying up of water sources and reducing food availability for wildlife.
+Prolonged drought is putting pressure on national parks, leading to evaporation of water sources and reduced food availability.
 This leads to increased mortality, and greater stress on already fragile ecosystems.
-Additionally, weather patterns have become unpredictable due to climate change, further worsening the situation.
+Weather patterns have become unpredictable due to climate change, further worsening the situation.

 In December 2021 Wide Satao was found in a weakened state after his tracking collar sent immobility alerts.
-Despite efforts by Tsavo Trust and Save the Elephants to respond quickly, he died later that night.
+Despite efforts by Tsavo Trust and Save the Elephants, he died later that night.
 His death was attributed to old age, with his declining condition made worse by the prolonged drought affecting the region.

 In 2022, the country faced a severe drought that significantly affected the wildlife in parks, including the Tsavo ecosystem.
 Several elephants, common zebras, buffaloes and other wild animals were lost.